-A Hybrid Designer & Developer looking to push the envelope of what interactivity can do.
+A UX + UI Designer looking to push the envelope of what interactivity can do.
 I’m very interested in how users interact with functional applications, and coming from the SAAS industry, I try to translate prior experience into a better understanding of people and their usability needs.
-Whether it's creating a full application or a button, I try to think two steps ahead, in terms of web ergonomics and the evolution of front-end development.
+Whether it's creating a full application or a button, I try to think two steps ahead, in terms of interactive ergonomics and the evolution of Human–computer interaction.
 I am a firm believer that good aesthetics are only half the battle.
 Great user experience is built from empathy.
 Always in touch with my inner consumer and well aware of what brings attention to a product or service, I myself, can draw inspiration from a well-marketed hamburger wrapper.
 My creative vision is to keep fresh ideas on the table much like your mother kept fresh fruit.
 I know that every marketing arena is perpetually changing and I will evolve with each outlet, the many facets, and every paradigm shift.
-In order to keep a modernistic approach, I follow a simple thought process:1: view everything creative as inspiration
+In order to keep a modernistic approach, I follow a simple mantra:1: view everything creative as inspiration

 A good logo can make or break a franchise but so can an awesome user experience.